Author: Oscar Cronquist Article last updated on March 23, 2023

 15. Vigenere cipher

-The Vigenere cipher uses the same key repeatedly across the entire message, here is a detailed explanation: Vigenere cipher
+The Vigenere cipher uses the same key repeatedly across the entire message, here are links to detailed explanations:

 The formulas finds the relative position of each character of both plain text message and the code key in the alphabet, provided in cell B10.